 The technique works by injecting a mixture of vitamins, enzymes, hormones, plant extracts, and pharmaceutical products into the fat tissue.
 Or more specifically into adipose fat.

 The technique of mesotherapy was the invention of the French dictionary Michel Pistor.
 The topic earned even more recognition and research around it increased.
-So that by 1987 the French announced mesotherapy as a speciality on its own.
-Originally, mesotherapy had more usage and applications.
+So that by 1987 the French announced mesotherapy as a specialty on its own.
+Originally, mesotherapy had more uses and applications.
 For example, it was a treatment for pain.
 Shortly after mesotherapy has become very popular in many regions around the world.

 What Is Mesotherapy Used For?